2-REC/unity-state-engine/README.md

 # Scenes

+Every state requires an associated scene.
+A scene can however be shared between several states.

-Every state requires an associated scene, which must satisfy the following requirements:
+Scenes must satisfy the following requirements:
 * The scene name must be the same as the one defined in the corresponding state graph (`scene` attribute of a `<state>`).
 * The scene must contain a graph management object:
 	* `GlobalManager` prefab for global states.
 	* `GameManager` prefab for game states.
-* The scene must be added in the project's scene list (in build profiles).
+* The scene must be added to the project's scene list (in build profiles).

 **NOTE:** The starting scene (first one in the project's build settings) should be the one associated to the state defined as entry point in the global state graph.

 Additionally, depending on the state's attributes and transitions, certain actions(TODO: LINK STATE CONTROLLER) are expected to be executed in certain conditions.

-The scene creation process is as follows:
-* Create a new scene and add it the project's scenes list.[*]
-* Instantiate either a global or game graph management prefab(TODO: LINK GRAPH MANAGERS), depending on which graph the state belongs to.
-* If needed, override and replace the state controller(TODO: LINK STATE CONTROLLER) script in the graph manager for the specific state.
+This is managed by overriding and replacing the state controller(TODO: LINK STATE CONTROLLER) script component in the graph manager for the specific state.

-[*]: A scene can be shared between several states.

 ## State Controller